Wrongful Death Lawsuits for Xarelto Bleeding

 A number of deaths in recent years have been linked to uncontrollable bleeding problems associated with side effects of Xarelto, a controversial anticoagulant introduced in 2011.

 The loss of a loved one can have a devastating impact on the surviving children, spouse, parents and other family members.
-As a result of the drug maker’s failure to properly research the blood thinner or adequately warn about the bleeding risks, financial compensation may be available through a Xarelto wrongful death lawsuit for families of individuals who died from:
+As a result of the drug maker’s failure to properly research the blood thinner or adequately warn about the bleeding risks, financial compensation was pursued through a Xarelto wrongful death lawsuit for families of individuals who died from:

 - Gastrointestinal (GI) Bleeds